Home Chemistry Substance Starch

 Resistant Starch

-- RS2: Starch which is inaccessible to enzymes due to its conformation and is found in green bananas, raw potatoes, etc.
+2. RS2: Starch, which is inaccessible to enzymes due to its conformation.
+It is found mostly in green bananas, raw potatoes, etc.

 Properties of Starch

-Pure starch is insoluble in cold water but when starch is heated with water, a colloidal suspension forms due to the swelling of granules.
-It readily dissove in hot water but after cooling, it forms a paste or gel of starch.
+Pure starch is insoluble in cold water but when it is heated with water, a colloidal suspension forms due to the swelling of granules.
+However, it readily dissove in hot water but after cooling, it forms a paste or gel of starch.

 Starches are hydrolyzed by the enzyme amylase (pancreatic or salivary) to liberate dextrins and finally form maltose and glucose.
 Therefore, dextrins are breakdown products of starch by the enzyme amylase or dilute acids.